You are currently viewing Hiring a Paralegal vs. Hiring an Attorney

 On the other hand, attorneys generally have the legal education, training, and experience to provide legal advice, represent clients in court, and develop legal strategies that can help the client achieve their desired outcome.

-Therefore, it is important to carefully evaluate one’s legal needs, and the potential consequences of one’s case, to make an informed decision about whether to hire an attorney or a paralegal.
+Therefore, it is important to carefully evaluate one’s legal needs and the potential consequences of one’s case to make an informed decision about whether to hire an attorney or a paralegal.

 CONTACT US TODAY!

-We are knowledgeable, skilled, and experienced in the process of law and in drafting all manner of legal documents, such as briefs, pleadings, motions, memoranda, letters, etc.
+Expertise.
+We are knowledgeable, skilled, and experienced in the process of hiring legal representation and in drafting all manner of legal documents, such as briefs, pleadings, motions, memoranda, letters, contracts, etc. If you need a top-quality, professional, excellently written, well-researched, and compelling legal document drafted, then look no further!

+Quality.
 We produce top-quality, properly written legal documents with impeccable grammar, punctuation, spelling, structure, flow, information, compelling legal arguments, and persuasive legal conclusions.
+You can see the quality of our work on our work samples page, where you can peruse and evaluate our writing, as well as our other blog posts.

-Our team of paralegals are highly experienced in working with attorneys, other paralegals, and court personnel.
+Experience.
+Our paralegals are highly experienced in working with attorneys, other paralegals, and court personnel.

+Customer Care.
+Navigating the Utah legal system can be daunting and confusing.
+Let Altiorem relieve your stress and be your guide.
 Altiorem has a team of professional paralegals ready to work for you.
 We want to give you the best chance at getting an outcome for your case that you will be happy with.
+We are happy to receive documents via email from you, speak with you on the phone, look through court files, or even translate documents (English / Spanish)!

-If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote; alternatively, you can send us an email detailing the work you need performed, and a real person will respond promptly.
+Accessible.
+If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at altiorem@altioremlegalservices.com.
+If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote.
+Alternatively, you can send us an email detailing the work you need to be performed, and a real person will respond promptly.

 Thank you for your attention and consideration.